CALDO undertook a series of missions in 2018 in our partner countries in Latin America.

-Colombia was another destination we visited in September and once again were accompanied by 6 of our members.
-We participated in 2 days of Edu Canada fairs in Bogota and held meetings with government agencies that provide student funding for graduate studies abroad.
+Colombia was another destination we visited in September and once again were accompanied by six of our members.
+We participated in two days of EduCanada fairs in Bogota and held meetings with government agencies that provide funding for graduate studies abroad.
 Our activities in Colombia enabled us to connect with 693 candidates.

-These trade missions were made possible thanks to the dedicated work from the trade commissioners at the Embassy of Canada for each country, and Global Affairs Canada’s Global Opportunities for Associations program.
+These trade missions were made possible thanks to the dedicated work from the trade commissioners at the Embassy of Canada for each country and Global Affairs Canada’s Global Opportunities for Associations program.

 For more information on CALDO missions please contact: firstname.lastname@example.org